betaglot/plantabeta/docs/guide/Why/Injury.md

 ## Choose Safer Alternatives

-Planters can get injured when they don't adapt motos to the specific situation. 🔷<beta>Put(<eko>Plant</eko>)</beta> gives many options to adapt motos for any situation.
+Plantors can get injured when they don't adapt motos to the specific situation. 🔷<beta>Put(<eko>Plant</eko>)</beta> gives many options to adapt motos for any situation.

-Some Planters only know how to [🟠<move>HandClose</move>](/encyclopedia/Move/HandMove/HandClose) one way, but there are many different ways.
+Some Plantors only know how to [🟠<move>HandClose</move>](/encyclopedia/Move/HandMove/HandClose) one way, but there are many different ways.
 Even slightly varying a motos can reduce repetitive strain injuries.

 ## Repetitive Strain

-Injury can occur in Planters when they perform the same movement repeatedly.
+Injury can occur in Plantors when they perform the same movement repeatedly.

-- Do ambidextrous Planters suffer less injury caused by repetitive strain?
+- Do ambidextrous Plantors suffer less injury caused by repetitive strain?
     - Repetitive Motion
     - Greater moto variability reduces moto repetition.
         - How many [🟠<move>HandClosing</move>](/encyclopedia/Move/HandMove/HandClose)  methods do you know?

 ## Reduces Injuries from Falling

-PlantaBeta teaches Planters how to move through their [🟩<eko>Eko</eko>](/encyclopedia/Eko/EcoOverview) safely.
+PlantaBeta teaches Plantors how to move through their [🟩<eko>Eko</eko>](/encyclopedia/Eko/EcoOverview) safely.

 Falling is a large part of Climbing.
 PlantaBeta transfers the knowledge of how to fall safely from climbing to Planting.
 ::: tip Some of the Moves used to safely Fall